dartmouth-cs98/project-22f-cash-stream/README.md

 # Cash Stream

 CashStream is a React web application to facilitate real-time crypto payment.
-It allows the user to open a "stream" from one wallet address to another, where crypto assets will be transferred in real-time each second.
+It allows the user to open a continuous "stream" from one wallet address to another, where crypto assets will be transferred in real-time.

 Our application is built for **Goerli Testnet**.
-It works for two Ethereum-based tokens, **ETH and fDAI**.
+It works for two Ethereum-based tokens, **ETH and fDAI (stablecoin)**.

-It includes a small demo with a [mock Spotify page](https://spotify-3-0.onrender.com/) to suggest how money streaming could be used for recurrent payments.
+It includes a demo with a [mock Spotify page](https://spotify-3-0.onrender.com/) to suggest how money streaming could be used for subscriptions and recurrent payments.

 CashStream uses the Superfluid Protocol.
 [Superfluid](https://www.superfluid.finance/) is a De-Fi company working to enable money streaming in subscriptions, investment, etc.